dwightjack/wok-pkgs/packages/task-styles/README.md

 });
 ```

-Than create a configuration file in project root folder.
+Then create a configuration file in project root folder.
 See [postcss-load-config](https://www.npmjs.com/package/postcss-load-config) for available formats.